AndreNicolai/pupil-docs/developer-docs/unity.md

 This document will guide you through the installation and use of the Unity plugin for the Pupil Labs eye tracking solution.

-If you have everything up and running and just want to get started with some demos, load these Unity scenes
+If you have everything up and running and just want to get started with some demos, load these Unity scenes (descriptions available at the end of this document)
 - Scenes that will run you through a calibration
 	- `pupil_plugin/Calibration`
 	- `Market Scene Demo/2D Calibration Demo`